Apple AirTags release date, price, news and features

 AirTags start at $29 (around £20 / AU$37) for one or $99 (around £70 / AU$128) for a four-pack.

-Given their similarity to Tile, we could compare those prices: the standard Tile Mate costs $25 / £20 / AU$40, although we're not surprised the Apple version costs a bit more, as usual for the brand’s products.
+Given their similarity to Tile, we could compare those prices: the standard Tile Mate costs $25 / £20 / AU$40, so the prices are pretty comparable - and with the new AirTags Apple is allowing you to engrave each one for free, so you'll know which is which if you buy many.

 AirTags are round accessories about the size of a quarter – you'll have to slip them into an attachment strap (a fob, really) to attach them to anything, though you can also just slip them into a pocket of a purse or bag you want to track.

+You can put them into 'Lost' mode and a notification of their discovery will appear on your phone so you can breathe a sigh of relief and run back to the ice cream van that has your wallet left on the counter.

+If you find an AirTag, you can just tap it with your iPhone and it will give the contact information of the person that lost it (if added) so you can contact them too.

-But the AirTags specifically use the U1 chip in newer Apple devices like the iPhone 12 range in a feature called Precision Finding for even more refined tracking – those devices use their own accelerometer, camera, and gyroscope to direct you to your AirTag-attached object.
+If you're just forgetful in the house though, the AirTags specifically use the Ultrawide band (U1) chip in newer Apple devices from the iPhone 11 upwards in a feature called Precision Finding for even more refined tracking – those devices use their own accelerometer, camera, and gyroscope to direct you to your AirTag-attached object within a very accurate space.

-You can either get AirTags with the default Apple logo or get a custom symbol or emoji on your AirTag.

 - iPhone 12: everything you need to know